Baez, Schwarber homer, Cubs beat Rockies 16-5 - Philly

+DENVER (AP) - The Chicago Cubs swung hot bats on a cold, damp night in Denver.

-DENVER (AP) - Javier Baez and Kyle Schwarber each had a homer and four RBIs, and the Chicago Cubs rode a seven-run sixth inning to a 16-5 victory over the Colorado Rockies on Friday night.
+Javier Baez and Kyle Schwarber each had a homer and four RBIs, and the Cubs rode a seven-run sixth inning to a 16-5 victory over the Colorado Rockies on Friday night amid intermittent rain and temperatures that dipped into the upper 30s.

+"We just came from Chicago where it was really cruddy (weather) until that last day" of the homestand, Schwarber said.
+"We're all used to that weather, but it was definitely a good day getting the win."

 Kyle Hendricks (1-1) struck out six and allowed three runs on five hits in five innings to pick up his first win of the season.